hpcleuven/VscDocumentation/source/compute/software/software_specific_guidelines/matlab_parallel_computing.rst

           $ module load <matlab_module>

-      We have MATLAB modules available for both wICE and Genius.
+      We have MATLAB modules available for all Tier-2 clusters.
 Use the command ``module av MATLAB`` on the compute node to check for available versions.

       Now, start MATLAB and use the function  ``configCluster`` to set up the cluster profile.
 If you do not do this, the cluster profile will default to the 'local cluster', basically meaning that it will only detect the cores on the node you are currently on.